MySQL Database Management and Usage in ServBay

 Regular Backups

-Follow the principle of least privilege.
-Grant users only the minimum permissions they need for their tasks.
-Avoid using users with global privileges (like ALL PRIVILEGES ON *.*
+Follow the principle of least privilege—grant users only the minimum rights needed to perform their work.
+Avoid using accounts with global privileges (such as ALL PRIVILEGES ON *.*

 ) for routine operations.